-There are 4 unique theme parks which make up Disney World Orlando, and each offer something different.
+There are 4 unique theme parks which make up Disney World Orlando, and each offers something different.
 If you have the time I highly recommend doing one day at each one however if you only go to one, Magic Kingdom is the best bang being the Disney World Park with the most rides, the latest opening hours and most shows (as well as the most iconic).

 Epcot will appeal more to adults who can drink their way through 12 countries, and is a bit lacking on rides – but you can spend the most time exploring, it even has a Japanese department store!
-Finally Hollywood Studios has plenty for Star Wars fans and Pixar lovers, and with the opening of Star Wars Land next year its set to sky-rocket and become one of the best parks in Disney World.
+Finally, Hollywood Studios has plenty for Star Wars fans and Pixar lovers, and with the opening of Star Wars Land next year its set to sky-rocket and become one of the best parks in Disney World.

 What To Do In Disney World When It Rains?

 Unlike Universal Studios Orlando Disney World has many, many rides which are indoors (as well as the lines) so many times you will not even notice the downpour – but if you do, you can always pop into one of the many shows, take a break and eat at the restaurants, browse the gift-shops or organize your next fast past.

 Which Disney World Park Has The Most Rides?

-Next is Epcot with 9, Animal Kingdom with 8 and Hollywood Studios with 7.
+Next is Epcot with 9, the Animal Kingdom with 8 and Hollywood Studios with 7.
 Again – this does not include all the different shows, parades and attractions, so do not be deceived into thinking any of these can be done in a short half day.
-Which brings me to the next Disney World question…

 Instead of asking how many days do you need for Disney World, it would be better to ask how many days have you got.
 Each park has plenty of hidden areas to explore and rides to try over and over again – and it all depends how much energy you have.

-How Far Is Universal Studios From Disney World?
-How Far Is Disney World From Miami?
 How Far Is Disney World From Orlando Airport?

 And of course – we should discuss getting to Disney World.
 All of these are assuming your own transport and moderate traffic but Universal Studios from Disney World is around 20 minutes (9.2 mi) and Disney World from Orlando Airport is 30 minutes (18.8 mi).
-South Beach Miami from Disney World is around 3.5 hours (233.9 mi).
+South Beach & Miami from Disney World is around 3.5 hours (233.9 mi).